wingAGI/clean-llm/README_en.md

 </div>

 This is an LLM learning project inspired by [nanoGPT](https://github.com/karpathy/nanoGPT) and [Stanford CS336](https://github.com/stanford-cs336).
-It is dedicated to implementing the entire LLM training pipeline from scratch, including pre-training data cleaning, model pre-training, SFT, GRPO, and more.
+It is dedicated to implementing the entire LLM training pipeline from scratch, including training of tokenizer, data cleaning, model pre-training, SFT, GRPO, and more.

 ## News